automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Leshansaurus.md

 # Leshansaurus
-## Description: Did this meat-eater feast on small, armored dinosaurs?
+## Did this meat-eater feast on small, armored dinosaurs?